Skrill Wallet

 General information

-To perform a payout through the Skrill Wallet method, merchant's web service sends a request with all the required parameters and signature to ecommpay URL, and receives a callback with the payment result.
-The full sequence of the payout process is provided below.
+To process a payout through Gate by using the Skrill Wallet method, send a request with all required parameters and signature to the ecommpay URL and receive a callback with the result.
+The full sequence and special aspects of payout processing are provided below.

-1. A customer orders a payout through the Skrill Wallet system.
+1. A customer initiates a payout by using the Skrill Wallet method in the web service.

-6. The payment platform redirects the payout request to the Skrill Wallet service.
+6. The payment platform performs further processing of the request (with parameter consistency check) and sends it to the Skrill Wallet service.

-7. The payout is processed on the Skrill Wallet side.
+7. The payout is processed on the side of the Skrill Wallet service.

-8. Skrill Wallet sends the result notification to the payment platform.
+8. The Skrill Wallet service sends the result notification to the payment platform.

 Request format

-There are several things you must consider when using payout requests in the Skrill Wallet method:
+There are several things you need to consider when sending payout requests by using the Skrill Wallet method:

 • Object general—general payout information: